mattpage/canvas/README.md

 # canvas

-My scratchbuilt game framework, some basic physics, and the start of an asteroids game.
+My scratchbuilt game framework, some basic physics, and a playable asteroids game.

 ## scripts
 run the demo(s)